the-turing-way/the-turing-way/book/website/community-handbook/presenting.md

  name: giving-a-talk
  alt: Giving a talk about the Turing Way or running a Turing Way workshop.
  ---
- This image was created by Scriberia for The Turing Way community and is used under a CC-BY 4.0 licence for reuse.
-Zenodo.
+Giving a talk or workshop about _The Turing Way_.
+Illustration by Scriberia for _The Turing Way_ community, used under a CC-BY 4.0 licence.
+DOI: https://doi.org/10.5281/zenodo.3332807.
  ```

 ## Planning a Talk